tamslo/uyg-docker/README.md

 ### Jupyter

 You can start Jupyter with `jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`.
 You can access it at http://localhost:8888; use the token in the URL you see in the shell when starting Jupyter for login.
+You can create Python and R Notebooks.

 To stop the Jupyter server, type `CTRL+C` and confirm with `y`.